 Weatherproof Your Doors and Windows

 Before the cold sets in, take the time to check around your home for cracks and fissures around the doors and windows which will let in the draughts.
 You can use caulk to seal them up, but it’s worth considering a replacement if they are causing a big problem.

 Clogged chimneys can cause house fires and they also pose a risk of carbon monoxide poisoning.
 A chimney sweep and fireplace inspection might cost you money, but it could also ultimately save your life.
 A trained professional will also check and maintain your flue which will, in turn, prevent drafts.

 Ensure that you check all your summer garden furniture and appliances have been brought inside to prevent them becoming damaged during the winter months.
 This includes barbecues, sprinklers, lawnmowers and other furniture to prevent the wood becoming warped and/or metal rusting.
 Look into caring for your pool if you have one, especially its important parts like the pool filter and pump, to avoid a costly repair when you next come to use it.

-This isn’t just for your lofts – you can also insulate your boiler and water storage unit.
+Most of you might insulate the outside of your home, but do note that it isn’t just for your lofts – you can also insulate your boiler and water storage unit.
 This will not only assist in preventing a freezing issue but will also save you money by reducing your heating and energy bills.
 You can learn more at Insulation4US about how to go about the process.
 Plus there’s the upside of lessening your environmental impact.

 Even if the cold has already set it, it’s not too late to start making adjustments so you can weatherproof your home in preparation for the worst of the weather.
 Although it might seem like an expensive option, paying a professional to help with your home improvements is a sound investment to ensure that the job is done correctly and will stand up to harsh weather conditions.